paulohscwb/kirigami/parte1/README.md

  <br>The floral model was built with repetitions simulating a portal (or tunnel), with shadow effects.
  <br>
 <hr>
 <h4>37.
-Floral model 2: table</h4>
+Floral model 2: wall</h4>
 <a href="vr/flor2.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/37A.png" class="foto" alt="kirigami Floral"></a>
- <br>The floral model was built with repetitions simulating a kirigami table, with shadow effects.
+ <br>The floral model was built with repetitions simulating a kirigami wall, with shadow effects.
  <br>
 <hr>
 <h4>38.
 Floral model 2: cylinder</h4>